Inclusion Body Myositis – Physical Therapy and Exercise

 Remember that muscles weaken and atrophy if they are not used, even in healthy people.
 Movement is vital.
 If you are hospitalized or immobile due to an illness or injury, it is crucial to resume activity as soon as you are able, in order to prevent further muscle loss.

-The following articles discuss exercise in inclusion body myositis:
+The following scientific articles discuss exercise in inclusion body myositis:

 Exercise Videos for Inclusion Body Myositis